 - who have been 'looked after' continuously for one day or more;

 - who have been adopted from care or have Special Guardianship;

 - who has a parent currently working in the armed forces or has done so in the last 5 years (Ever 5 for service child).

 Schools are free to spend the Pupil Premium funding as they see fit to enhance the education of targeted children.
 However, schools are held accountable for how they have used the additional funding and at The Greville we aim to create an education where children are inspired and nurtured in order to achieve in many ways.
 We have used this funding, principally, to increase the small focus group teaching and emotional well being sessions provided by qualified practitioners.

-Since September 2012, there has been a requirement to publish on the school’s website information about how the Pupil Premium has been spent.
-This allows parents and others to be fully aware of the attainment of pupils covered by this funding and the extra support that they receive.
+Since September 2012 schools have been required to publish online information about how they have used the Pupil Premium.
+This ensures that parents and others are fully aware of the attainment of pupils covered by this funding and the extra support they receive.

 - Support under Part VI of the Immigration and Asylum Act 1999